-ACTION: Mr Harrison and Mr Ellard to confirm the staircasing assumptions nd inform board members.
+ACTION: Mr Harrison to confirm the staircasing assumptions and inform board members.

 Agenda item 14: Health, Safety and Wellbeing

 LU presented the Health and Safety report, which was taken as read, and noted that the fire action is no longer outstanding.